 Contexts of use of the shower stretcher

 The use of the shower stretcher varies according to the operational context.
-In the healthcare sector it represents a standard tool, while in the domestic sector it is adopted in specific situations related to continuous assistance.
+In the healthcare sector it represents a standard tool, while in the home it is adopted in specific situations related to continuous care.

-The choice to introduce this aid depends on the need to improve the quality of assistance and reduce the physical load on operators or caregivers.
+The choice to introduce this aid depends on the need to improve the quality of care and reduce the physical load on operators or caregivers.

 Healthcare sector and care facilities

-In healthcare facilities, the shower stretcher is used to ensure safe and standardised hygiene procedures.
-Hospitals and rehabilitation centres adopt these devices to manage patients with different levels of autonomy.
+In healthcare facilities, the shower stretcher is used to guarantee safe and standardized hygiene procedures.
+Hospitals, nursing homes and rehabilitation centers adopt these devices to manage patients with different levels of autonomy.

-Their use allows for optimising operating times and reducing the risk of injury during handling operations.
+Its use allows for the optimization of operating times and the reduction of the risk of injuries during handling operations.
 This aspect is particularly relevant in high-intensity care settings.

-Use in the domestic sector and home care
+Use in the home and home care setting

-In the domestic sector, the shower stretcher is used in the management of chronically ill or non-self-sufficient elderly patients.
+In the home setting, the shower stretcher is used in the management of chronically ill or non-self-sufficient elderly patients.
 The aim is to make daily hygiene possible in safe conditions, even in spaces not designed for healthcare.

-The integration of this aid into the domestic environment requires a careful evaluation of the spaces and specific needs.
-However, it represents an effective solution to improve the patient's quality of life.
+The integration of this aid into the home environment requires a careful evaluation of the spaces and specific needs.
+However, it represents an effective solution for improving the quality of life of the assisted person.

 The shower stretcher introduces a series of operational advantages that directly impact the quality of care.
-Among these, improved patient comfort and a reduction in the physical effort required of operators.
+Among these, the improvement of patient comfort and the reduction of physical effort required of operators.

 These aspects make the aid particularly relevant in contexts where continuity of care is a critical factor.